CHLee0801/TemporalWikiDatasets/README.md

 bash wikidata_datasets.sh <old_time_step> <new_time_step>
 ```

-The whole process will take less than a day (The mapping process takes a lot of time).
+The whole process will take less than a day (The mapping process takes a lots of time).

 ## 3-0.
 Wikipedia Wikidata mapping